Crown Chakra Meaning & Symbolism

 Bija seed syllables are Sanskrit one word mantras that activate and clear each chakra.
 The seed syllable for the crown chakra is AUM, AH or ANG depending on the system being utilized.
 There are also vowels sounds for each chakra.
 The vowel sound for the crown chakra is EE.

 The musical notes for the crown chakra are TI in the Western system and NI in the Eastern sargam system.
 Another sound associated with the crown chakra is the sound of a conch shell.
+Listen to a chakra mediation including the conch shell for the crown in Chakra Sounds.

 Essential Oils for the Crown Chakra